Orthogonal array: Mutually orthogonal Latin squares

-The Latin squares produced in this way from an orthogonal array will be orthogonal Latin squares, so the k − 2 columns other than the indexing columns will produce a set of k − 2 mutually orthogonal Latin squares.
+These two squares, moreover, are mutually orthogonal.
+In general, the Latin squares produced in this way from an orthogonal array will be orthogonal Latin squares, so the k − 2 columns other than the indexing columns will produce a set of k − 2 mutually orthogonal Latin squares.

 This construction is completely reversible and so strength 2, index 1 orthogonal arrays can be constructed from sets of mutually orthogonal Latin squares.

 Latin squares, Latin cubes and Latin hypercubes

 Orthogonal arrays provide a uniform way to describe these diverse objects which are of interest in the statistical design of experiments.

 Latin squares

-As mentioned in the previous section a Latin square of order n can be thought of as a 2-(n, 3, 1) orthogonal array.
+As mentioned in the previous section, a Latin square of order n can be thought of as an OA(n2, 3, n, 2).
 Actually, the orthogonal array can lead to six Latin squares since any ordered pair of distinct columns can be used as the indexing columns.
 However, these are all isotopic and are considered equivalent.
 For concreteness we shall always assume that the first two columns in their natural order are used as the indexing columns.